pyscaffold/pyscaffold/docs/features.rst

 If you like the traditional style of dependency management using a virtual env co-located with your package, PyScaffold can help to reduce the boilerplate.
-With the ``--venv`` option, a virtual env will be bootstrapped and waiting to be activated.
+With the ``--venv`` option, a virtualenv will be bootstrapped and waiting to be activated.
 And if you are the kind of person that always install the same packages when creating a virtual env, PyScaffold's option ``--venv-install PACKAGE`` will be the right one for you.
 You can even integrate `pip-tools`_ in